 - 1 small package ricotta salata - freshly grated, set aside

-In a large skillet, heat butter and olive oil on low heat.
-Add shallots, garlic and saute until soften and translucent.
+- In a large skillet, heat butter and olive oil on low heat.
+Add shallots, garlic and saute until soften and translucent about 2 minutes.

-First, add rinsed white mushrooms only.
-Cook for 3 to 5 minutes or until mushrooms are tender.
+- First, add in to the mixture the white button mushrooms only.
+Cook mushrooms for 3 to 5 minutes or until mushrooms are tender.
 White mushrooms are not as delicate as exotic mushrooms and need a more time to cook.

-Add package of exotic mushroom blend, cayenne pepper, salt and parsley.
-Add Cognac and raise heat to high for 1 minute, allowing the alcohol to infuse with mushrooms.
+- Next, add the exotic mushroom blend, cayenne pepper, salt and parsley.
+Pour in the Cognac and raise heat to high for 1 minute, allowing the alcohol to infuse with mushrooms.
 Lower heat and cover.

-Simmer for another 2 to 3 minutes, until mushrooms are tender.
+- Simmer on low heat for another 2 to 3 minutes, until mushrooms are tender.